mirkomarras/kgglm/README.md

 <!-- /vscode-markdown-toc -->

-# Unified Casual Language Modeling for Recommendation and Link Prediction on Knowledge Graphs
+# Unified Causal Language Modeling for Recommendation and Link Prediction on Knowledge Graphs

 <!--This Repository contain the code for the paper "Knowledge Graph Embeddings as Masked Language Models: Link Prediction, Recommendation, Explainability".-->